 Travelling inland to Australia’s heart or along the East Coast from Sydney to Cairns or on the West Coast from Perth to Broome is one of the classic campervan itineraries that everyone would like to experience.

-This guide will show you how to find the best deals and what you need and how to choose the best-suited camper.
+This guide will show you how to find the best campervan deals, what you need for them, and how to choose the best.

 What you should consider when travelling Australia in a Campervan